 Farm Environment Plans (FEP)

 Farmers are the stewards of the land and strive to improve the land.
-Now, that has to be shown to the wider community.
+Now, this must be shown to the wider community.

-There are five key management areas that farmers must consider.
+The six key risk management areas that farmers must consider.

 - Irrigation Management,